Current Affairs-Topics

 • Duration: These loops last only a few minutes, making them hard to detect.

-• Temperature: The Sun plasma loop temperature can reach several million degrees Celsius, unusually high for the chromosphere.
+• Temperature: The Sun's plasma loop temperature can reach several million degrees Celsius, an unusually high temperature for the chromosphere.

 These findings are essential for understanding how magnetic fields in the Sun contribute to energy bursts and solar flares.